chrisboulton/nomad-things/thoughts.md

 We'd want to do this without building a single `service-router` entry with all the possible permutations.

+It seems like Mesh Gateways are supposed to be the approach here, but I don't think it's possible to select/choose a gateway based on a header.
+Maybe a new config type should be added to support this?

 ## Capture Groups for Service Routers & Destinations

 Something like this might be nice to simplify routing for `http-out`: